candoizo/coinprs/README.md

 ## @TODO

-- Things, for sure.
+- Things that aren't done, for sure.

 ## License

 Apache 2.0 License

-Following conditions must be met:

--   Improvements / new features must be passed back to this project
--   Bug fixes / additional enhancements must be documented

-To be determined...